QryptInc/QryptInc.github.io/content/eaas/_index.md

 #### Create a free Qrypt account
 To request entropy from the service, you must first create an account.

-1. Navigate to {{< externalLink link="https://portal.qrypt.com" text="https://portal.qrypt.com" >}} and select the option to create a new account.
+1. Navigate to {{< externalLink link="https://portal.qrypt.com/register" text="https://portal.qrypt.com" >}} and create a new account.

 2. Enter your email address and a strong password, then click the button to create your account.